-Bus travel in Turkey is cheap but there are no toilets and you have to wait for the scheduled stops.
-In addition if you are traveling overnight you will sleep in your seat.
+Bus travel in Turkey is cheap but there are no toilets so you have to wait for the scheduled stops.
+In addition if you are traveling overnight you will be sleeping in your seat.

-When purchasing your ticket make sure you book with a company that comes into Cappadocia and doesn't just leave you in Nevsehir.
+When purchasing your ticket make sure you book with a company that comes into Urgup and doesn't just leave you in Nevsehir.
 Make sure that your destination "Urgup" is written on your ticket.

-You can be dropped off at the mosque in the center of town just opposite the hamam (Turkish bath), right at our feet.
-If you go to the bus station it is a 5 minute walk with bags or a taxi will only cost between 5 and 10 Turkish Liras.
+You can be dropped off at the mosque in the center of town just opposite the hamam (Turkish bath).
+If you go to the bus station it is a 5 minute walk with bags or a taxi will only cost between 6 and 10 Turkish Liras.

 We are in Urgup, an old street right near the center not far from the bus station.
 Find the hamam (Turkish bath) and we are opposite, just look up.

 GSM coordinates: 38.629685, 34.909827.

 You can find Cave Konak Hotel in Google Maps

 You can pay in Euros, US dollars, or Turkish Liras.
 We use the exchange rates given by the Turkish Government Central Bank.

 Yes, only two minutes down the road on foot.
 There are many different banks, and some even dispense Euros and US Dollars as well as Turkish Liras.

 Tipping is not compulsory.
 If you are unhappy you should not give anything, if you are really happy you should leave more.
 It is an expression of appreciation, and it is always very much appreciated.